-As described in Norton's 2018 memo80, the potential environmental effects were assessed based on a "plausible worst case" scenario whereby winter grazing area on dryland farms would increase by as much as 50% above average in any given year (note, it is not considered likely such an increase is plausible on a continual basis).
+As described in Norton's 2018 memo, the potential environmental effects were assessed based on a "plausible worst case" scenario whereby winter grazing area on dryland farms would increase by as much as 50% above average in any given year (note, it is not considered likely such an increase is plausible on a continual basis).
 This assessment identified a potential 14% increase in dryland losses from current land use, or an additional 4% increase from what is anticipated under the status quo.
 In the Hurunui catchment, off-setting the N load from a "plausible worst case" increase in winter grazing area could result in an overall reduction in N load if the worst case is not realised.

 Because the proposed plan change requires farmers to have and implement a farm management plan that includes identification of phosphorus loss and run-off management practices, it is not anticipated that the proposed plan change will result in additional phosphorus or other contaminates entering water.
 However, because farm plans prepared in accordance with Schedule 2A are not proposed to be audited, there is a risk that some better farm practices may not be identified or implemented.

 Regardless, a farm management plan is a useful educational tool and a starting point for CRC officers to work with land managers to improve practice if run-off does occur.

 The "plausible worst case" estimate of approximately 14% increase in nitrogen losses from dryland farms in the Waiau Uwha catchment is slightly greater than the worst case 10% increase allowed under the current permitted activity "10% rule" provisions.
-This amounts to, at worst, approximately a 3% increase in total catchment nitrogen load at the Waiau Uwha mouth81.
+This amounts to, at worst, approximately a 3% increase in total catchment nitrogen load at the Waiau Uwha mouth.

-The HWRRP does not set nutrient load limits for the Waiau Uwha River and the nutrient loads necessary to achieve periphyton limits in the Waiau Uwha River have not been technically determined; this is a matter that has been signalled by the Zone Committee and Environment Canterbury to be addressed in a subsequent process82 and new periphyton monitoring in the lower Waiau mainstem (SH1) has been initiated in 2018 to assist with this future purpose.
+The HWRRP does not set nutrient load limits for the Waiau Uwha River and the nutrient loads necessary to achieve periphyton limits in the Waiau Uwha River have not been technically determined; this is a matter that has been signalled by the Zone Committee and Environment Canterbury to be addressed in a subsequent process